amtega/ansible_role_check_suid_sgid/README.md

 ## License

-Copyright (C) <YEAR> AMTEGA - Xunta de Galicia
+Copyright (C) 2019 AMTEGA - Xunta de Galicia

 This role is free software: you can redistribute it and/or modify it under the terms of:

-GNU General Public License version 3, or (at your option) any later version;
-or the European Union Public License, either Version 1.2 or – as soon they will be approved by the European Commission ­subsequent versions of the EUPL;
+GNU General Public License version 3, or (at your option) any later version; or the European Union Public License, either Version 1.2 or – as soon they will be approved by the European Commission ­subsequent versions of the EUPL.

 This role is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details or European Union Public License for more details.

 ## Author Information